Invokes a named template.

 the same effect as

-xsl:call-template, except that the
+xsl:call-template, except that it allowed

 name attribute may be written as an attribute value template,